 On 30 April 2021 the Hague District Court decided that there are no grounds to refuse the extradition of Joseph Mu. to Rwanda.
 Mu. has appealed the Court's decision.

 The Rwandan Authorities have requested the extradition of Venant R. He is suspected to have been involved in the 1994 Rwandan genocide.
 At that time, R. was regional director of ISAR Rubona, an agricultural institute outside the southern city of Butare, in Rwanda.
 When in April 1994 the killing and raping of Tutsis began, more than a thousand Tutsi men, women and children fled to the ISAR Rubona terrain.
 The Rwandan Authorities suspect R. to have led Rwandan militaries and militias to ISAR Rubona, who then killed the Tutsi refugees.
 The International Crime Unit of the Dutch National Police arrested R. in March 2019.

 The Hague District Court decided on 23 May 2019 that there are no grounds to refuse the extradition of Venant R. to Rwanda.
 R. appealed the Court's decision.
 On 28 January 2020 the Supreme Court dismissed the case.
 By decision of 28 April 2020, the Minister of Justice and Security allowed the extradition of R. to Rwanda.
-R. has appealed to this decision, but The Hague District Court decided on 23 December 2020 that extradition of R. to Rwanda was indeed allowed.
+R. appealed to this decision, but The Hague District Court decided on 23 December 2020 that extradition of R. to Rwanda was indeed allowed.
 The Hague Court of Appealed confirmed this decision on 4 May 2021.

 On 26 July 2021 R. was extradited to Rwanda.

 Supreme Court of the Netherlands, 28 January 2020, ECLI:NL:HR:2020:133